Code Of Ethics In Research

 WHAT CONSTITUTES MISCONDUCT?

-• Fabrication – reporting of experiments never conducted
+• Fabrication – Reporting experiments that were never conducted

-• Falsification – Misrepresentation or suppression of data to project the desired result
+• Falsification – Altering or misrepresenting data to achieve desired outcomes

-• Plagiarism – reporting another’s data as one’s own
+• Plagiarism – Presenting someone else’s data or work as one’s own